tud-hri/joan/docs/index.md

 * __[Quick start CARLA environment](firststeps-carle-ue4.md)__ - Quickstart on CARLA and the Unreal Editor

 ## Using the JOAN modules
-Several modules are included with JOAN by default, the way to use them is described in their seperate sections:
+Several modules are included with JOAN by default, the way to use them is described in their separate sections:

+!!!
+Important
+    Please check the documentation on [the usage of the shared variables](advancedsteps-add-custom-module.md#shared_variables_class), a very important step is described there pertaining to the setting and getting of the shared variables.

 * __[Data Recorder](modules-datarecorder.md)__ - The data recorder is a module which can record data.
 * __[CARLA Interface](modules-carlainterface.md)__ - The experiment manager is a useful tool for performing experiments